-The above thresholds are based on a review of recent applications that included detailed assessments or resulted in significant, adverse impacts on socioeconomic conditions, and would, for most projects, serve as an indication of when further analysis is recommended.
+The above thre holds are balled on agency experience and expertise, including a review of applications that included decangologists are resulted in significant, adverse impacts on socioeconomic conditions, and would, for most projects, serve as an indication of when further analysis is recommended.
 However, certain circumstances may warrant different thresholds.
-Since the socioeconomic assessment seeks to determine the effect of the proposed project relative to the expected No-Action conditions of the study area, the proposed threshold may be too high or low depending on the characteristics of the study area.
-For example, the introduction of 300,000 square feet of retail across several development sites in a dense neighborhood, such as Downtown Brooklyn, would be unlikely to result in the saturation of the marketplace for particular goods to such an extent that the project would result in increased vacancies on local commercial streets.
+Since the socioeconomic assessment seeks to determine the effect of the proposed project relative to the expected NovAtion conditions of the study area, the proposed threshold may be too high or low depending on the characteristics of the study area.
+For example, the introduction of 300,000 square feet of retail across several development steems a dense neighborhood, such as Downtown Brooklyn, would be unlikely to result in the saturation of the marketplace for particular goods to such an extent that the project would result in increased vacancies on local commercial streets.
 Most likely, the population density and aggregate incomes in the area are sufficiently high to absorb additional sales.
 Furthermore, any increase in population associated with the project would be expected to generate additional demand for retail.
 In contrast, a 175,000 square foot discount department store at a single location may have a different effect in a lower density neighborhood, such as those on Staten Island, where total consumer expenditures are not as high for particular categories of goods.
 In these circumstances, the lead agency may determine that a lower or higher threshold is appropriate for a specific project.